 - Accessible to a mainstream American audience.

 - Diverse.
 We mean this not only in terms of the types of stories we publish, but also in terms of the types of authors we publish.
 Writers from historically underrepresented and oppressed groups are especially encouraged to submit.
+We particularly like stories that take the outsider’s perspective.

 - Anti-violence.
 We do not publish anything that promotes or glorifies violence, including threats of violence and coercion.
 (Minimum necessary force in self-defense can be acceptable if it is portrayed as regrettable rather than triumphant.)
 Stories certainly can contain violence (it is a fact of life), but violence should not be shown as the correct solution to the problem.
 Government-sanctioned violence is violence, so resolution through military action, police use-of-force, capital punishment, etc. is included in this policy.
 In societies in which laws are enforced through coercion and violence (such as ours), passing a law would also be included in this policy.
 We accept stories that highlight the inappropriateness violence.
 We particularly like stories that show us a better way.